pingcap/docs/v3.0/reference/alert-rules.md

     * Find the cause of slow writes.
 It might be other services that overload the system.
 You can check whether PD itself occupies a large amount of CPU or I/O resources.
     * Try to restart PD or manually transfer leader to another PD to recover the service.
-    * Make offline and replace the PD with issues if it cannot be recovered due to environmental factors.
+    * If the problematic PD instance cannot be recovered due to environmental factors, make it offline and replace it.

 #### `PD_miss_peer_region_count`